microsoft/charticulator.com/_tutorials/tutorial5.md

     - timeBegin: 35.07
       timeEnd: 45.90
       text: |
-        Add a circle mark to the glyph, anchoring to the average temperature
+        Add a circle mark to the glyph anchored to the average temperature

     - timeBegin: 45.90
       timeEnd: 55.20
       text: |
-        Map `Precipitation` to the circle size and set the range of the size to 3000
+        Map `Precipitation` to the circle size and set the end of the size range to 3000

     - timeBegin: 55.20
       timeEnd: 67.70
       text: |
-        Set the color of circles to light Blue
+        Set the color of circles to light blue and set the opacity to 0.2

     - section: |
         # Style the Chart